 "One group represents three monkeys, one closing its eyes with its hands, this is called Mi-zaru = 'don't see any wrong'; another one closing its ears with its hands, called Kika-zaru = 'don't hear any wrong'; the other one closing its mouth with its hands, called Iwa-zaru = 'don't talk any wrong'."

 If you've heard the phrase 'hear no evil, see no evil, speak no evil' you are probably familiar with the brass version of these monkey figures, which have used as paperweights since at least the early 20th century.
-Their introduction to English-speaking countries, and knowledge of the three wise monkeys, come too late for the figures to have been the direct source of this phrase.
+They are called on as the explanation for the 'cold enough...' phrase because they are monkeys and they are brass.
+However, their introduction to English-speaking countries comes far too late for the figures to have been the source of this phrase.

 The first taxi man George encountered in Brooklyn said, "It is cold fit to freeze the balls off a brass monkey."

-In Arthur Mizener's biography of F. Scott Fitzgerald The Far Side of Paradise, he includes part of a letter written by Fitzgerald's wife Zelda in 1921:
+In the USA, we find it in Arthur Mizener's biography of F. Scott Fitzgerald The Far Side of Paradise, he includes part of a letter written by Fitzgerald's wife Zelda in 1921:

 "This damned place is 18 below zero and I go around thanking God that, anatomically and proverbially speaking, I am safe from the awful fate of the monkey."

 The risqué nature of Zelda's life and writing style suggests that she wasn't referring to the monkey's nose, tail or ears.

 In The UK, we find this in Eric Partridge's, A Dictionary of Catchphrases:

 Shortly before WW2, The Crazy Gang at the Palladium played a sketch wearing fur coats, hats, gloves etc. When the brass balls fell from a pawnbroker's sign, one of them exclaimed, "Blimey, I didn't know it was that cold!"